Facing stigma and shame, wives of ISIS militants try to start over

 A divorce allows women the opportunity to remarry and erases the lingering stain of having an insurgent ex-husband, Wille added.

 The stigma of being linked to ISIS runs deep in Iraq.
-A report released by New York-based Human Rights Watch earlier this year said some families being held in displacement camps were unable to return to their communities due to alleged affiliation to the militant group.
+A report released by New York-based Human Rights Watch this year said some families being held in displacement camps were unable to return to their communities because of alleged affiliation to the militant group.

 But Human Rights Watch's Wille said that while flagging suspects brought some militants to justice, the process has also resulted in some people embroiled in feuds of being falsely accused of being ISIS supporters.